chiweic/ddm_monitor/README.md

+# data_ingest

+data_ingest is a small FastAPI service that does the followings:
+1. Posts: periodically scrapes news articles (Q&A) from the Dharma Drum Mountain (DDM) website.
+2. Books: ingest books contents from designated folders
+3. Audios: so-called postable audio recordings publicly available also via DDM website
+4. Videos: youtube videos that containing Master Sheng Yan and his interview with anchor speakers
+5. Videos: other youtube videos that comes from official channels from DDM

-# DDM Monitor
+# data storage

-DDM Monitor is a small FastAPI service that periodically scrapes news articles from the Dharma Drum Mountain (DDM) website.
-The scraped posts are stored as JSON files under the `data` directory and exposed through a `/posts` API endpoint.
+1. The scraped posts are stored as JSON files under the `data/posts` directory
+2. Simiarly for books, audios and videos under data/books, data/audios and data/videos

+# data transform

+What additional features or work performed on these data are:

+1. Chunking: producing meaningful size or semanticlly related that are suitable for further processing.
+2. On each chunk, we also try to produce "Topic", "Summary", "Name Entity" and "Key Phrases" extraction
+3. For the Audios/Videos, we do perform speech-to-text, and then following chunking etc.,

+# Exposed API endpoints

+1. Initial ingest of data are already part when the system start. (so warmup take times)
+2. Additional online ingest are exposed via `/posts`
+3. Read-only access on chunks (associated with the original doc) are exposed via `/chunks`

+**noted. the Retrieval and Chat endpoint from other runtime will consume chunks via this interface**

 ## Installation